πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 Verdict: Best for someone managing a personal Instagram, X, and LinkedIn who posts twice a week.
 If that's you, it's perfect.
 If you need a 4th channel or want to post daily, you'll hit the wall in week one.

 Metricool is the tool I was most pleasantly surprised by.
 Their free plan is genuinely usable for a single brand, and unlike most free schedulers, they actually include analytics.
-You can connect Instagram, Facebook, TikTok, YouTube, X, LinkedIn, and Twitch under one brand and schedule across them.
+You can connect Facebook, Instagram, TikTok, YouTube, Pinterest, and Google Business under one brand and schedule across them.

 Pros:

-• All platforms supported under the single brand
+• Multiple platforms supported under a single brand

 • Free analytics included (rare)